webzakimbo/bcome-read-the-docs-guides/docs/source/namespaces/alternative-views-with-conf.rst

 Alternative Views
 *****************

 You may generate alternative views on the same infrastructure by using the CONF= environment variable.
-This is useful if you need to provide different views for different teams, without having to generate whole new installations (and copying across any shared orchestration you may have written).
+This is useful if you need to provide different views for different teams, without having to generate whole new installations.

 See |CONF_VAR|_ for full configuration details & usage instructions.